 The First Barbecue of 2015 with Meat Porter:

-With National BBQ week upon us, and Meat Porter offering us the opportunity to try their new gluten free BBQ box it seemed like the perfect opportunity to ask a few friends around and spend a day in the garden.
+With National BBQ week upon us, and Meat Porter (now trading as Heartier but with much the same quality meat offering ) giving us the opportunity to try their new gluten free BBQ box it seemed like the perfect opportunity to ask a few friends around and spend a day in the garden.
 We were lucky that the weather agreed with us, giving us sunshine and a little warmth, and the first BBQ of the year went swingingly.

 The boys kicked off with a couple of bottles of Italian craft beers that Carluccio’s had sent us.
 The first was a Cortigiana.
 And the second a darker beer ReAle